 Ostara, one of the eight Sabbats on the Wheel of the Year, is a celebration of balance and harmony.
-This ancient pagan festival, observed during the spring equinox, typically on March 20th or 21st in the Northern Hemisphere (September 20th or 21st in the Southern Hemisphere), signifies the point where light and dark are in perfect equilibrium.
-It’s a time to feel centred and at peace, as the length of days and nights are now equal.
+This ancient pagan festival, observed during the spring equinox, on March 20th or 21st in the Northern Hemisphere (September 20th or 21st in the Southern Hemisphere), signifies the point where light and dark are in equilibrium.
+It's a time to feel centered and at peace, as the length of days and nights are now equal.

-We usually think of spring as the season of change and renewal.
-It’s when newborn animals take their first steps in the forests, flowers bloom, and trees bud.
-However, the outside world isn’t the only place where changes can occur.
+We think of spring as the season of change and renewal.
+It's when newborn animals take their first steps in the forests, flowers bloom, and trees bud.
+The outside world isn't the only place where changes can occur.
 Spring is also the season when many people experience inner transformation.
 After a long winter, you may feel restless, tired, or trapped.
 You may be ready to shake off the old and start anew, whether that means decluttering your home, revamping old plans, or finding new relationships.

 Origins of Ostara

-Over time, the celebration of Ostara became intertwined with Christian traditions, particularly the celebration of Easter.
+Over time, the celebration of Ostara became intertwined with Christian traditions, the celebration of Easter.
 Both holidays share many similarities, including the emphasis on new life and the symbolism of eggs and rabbits.
-In fact, the name “Easter” is believed to have been derived from “Eostre” or “Ostara.”
+The name "Easter" is believed to have been derived from "Eostre" or "Ostara."
 In many countries where Christianity is a relatively new religion, you can still see pagan traditions mixed in with Christian ceremonies.
 For example, celebrating Easter with bonfires is still a thing in some parts of Finland.

 Ostara Traditions and Rituals